Emergency Nurse Practitioners Conference

 A range of luxurious accommodation rooms ranging from 1, 2 and 3 bedroom apartments.
 Each style guarantees you a private and spacious environment, fully self-contained and each room can be configured into King or twin singles.

-Generous accommodation deals for conference attendees including weekday rates for weekend bookings following the conference.
+Generous accommodation deals for conference attendees including weekday rates for weekend bookings following the conference - use our special booking link here.

 3 Key Reasons to Attend